 Areas such as Notting Hill and Ladbroke Grove offer an alternative way of life to Knightsbridge, with charming period properties along colourful tree-lined crescents.
-The ever-popular Portobello Market in Notting Hill continues to draw people to the area allowing visitors to discover a wide range of fashions and foods.
+The ever-popular Portobello Market in Notting Hill continues to draw people to the area, allowing visitors to discover a wide range of fashions and foods.

-Many of the properties in Kensington and Chelsea embrace the regal architecture comprising both the pillared, veranda-adorned house set around a private garden square and the quaint hidden mews located behind main thoroughfares.
+Many of the properties in Kensington & Chelsea embrace the regal architecture comprising both the pillared, veranda-adorned house set around a private garden square and the quaint hidden mews located behind main thoroughfares.
 New developments are commonly built to the highest standards, particularly those in and around Knightsbridge which offer the best technological innovations and 24/7 concierge services that are are so in demand by today’s overseas buyer.

 Undoubtedly some of the most exclusive areas to buy are around Knightsbridge and Sloane Square tube stations, with price-tags to match.
 Areas such as Cadogan Square and Belgrave Square provide some of the most exclusive properties in London.
 Large, imposing period properties set around landscaped private squares offer the epitome of high-end living.

-For those desiring the lifestyle in a lower price range, over the years many of the terraced properties have been converted to offer one and two bedroom apartments which prove attractive to professionals or travelling business people seeking a well located pied-a-terre.
+For those desiring the lifestyle in a lower price range, over the years many of the terraced properties have been converted to offer one and two bedroom apartments which prove attractive to professionals or travelling business people seeking a well-located pied-a-terre.
 Areas such as Notting Hill or South Kensington offer more affordable options, popular with young professionals and families.